jeffgbutler/Steeltoe3Demo/README.md

 # Steeltoe Demo

-Demoe application showing Steeltoe integration with Cloud Foundry.
+Demo application showing Steeltoe integration with Cloud Foundry.
 Shows the following aspects of Steeltoe:

 - Managament Endpoints
+- Dynamic Logging
-- Service bindings for Redis and SQL Server
+- Service connectors for Redis and SQL Server
 - Cloud Foundry Options

-When running in "Development" mode (local), the app will conect to SQL Server and will use a hit counter defined with an in-memory cache.
-When running in "Production" mode (on Cloud Fundry in this case), the app will conect to both Redis and SQL Server.
+When running in "Development" mode (local), the app will connect to SQL Server and will use a hit counter defined with an in-memory cache.
+When running in "Production" mode (on Cloud Foundry in this case), the app will connect to both Redis and SQL Server.

 ## Prerequisites